zachvalenta/notes-sw/data/internals.md

 🗄️ `data/eng.md` query engines
 🔗 https://pganalyze.com/blog/how-postgres-chooses-index

+* how joins work under the hood
+> Adding SQL/PGQ in a DBMS is not as simple as adding support for the new syntax.
+There are several engineering considerations to ensure graph queries perform well.
+For example, graph queries perform multi-way joins to traverse the graph.
+But a problem arises when the intermediate results for these joins are larger than the base tables.
+A DBMS must use a worst-case optimal join (WCOJ) algorithm to execute such joins more efficiently than the usual hash join used when joining two tables.
+Another important technique is to use factorization to avoid materializing redundant intermediate results during joins.
+This type of compression helps the DBMS avoid blowing out its memory with the same join record over and over again. https://www.cs.cmu.edu/~pavlo/blog/2024/01/2023-databases-retrospective.html
 * _database engine_: container for components https://www.sqlite.org/draft/queryplanner.html https://www.practical-mongodb-aggregations.com/intro/introducing-aggregations.html
 * lexer: lex, yac https://news.ycombinator.com/item?id=30086374 https://www.interdb.jp/pg/index.html
 * _parser_: https://github.com/reata/sqllineage 🗄 `language.md` compiler https://github.com/pganalyze/pg_query